PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_cloudngfw/README.md

 This code implements:

-- a *centralized virtual network design*, a hub-and-spoke topology with a Transit VNet containing Cloud NGFW to inspect all inbound, outbound, east-west, and enterprise traffic
+- a *centralized virtual network design*, a hub-and-spoke topology with a Transit VNet containing Cloud NGFW to inspect all inbound, outbound, east-west, and enterprise traffic.

 This design uses a Transit VNet.
 Application functions and resources are deployed across multiple VNets that are connected in a hub-and-spoke topology.
 The hub of the topology, or transit VNet, is the central point of connectivity for all inbound,